 Michigan Movement Performance Projects

-Designed and produced by Shannon Gillen, Associate Professor of Dance, Michigan Movement Performance Projects (MMPP) will operate as a professional company.
-Upending the training model of high costs and short time-frames, this rigorous program provides gifted dancers seven weeks of physical practice training, professional creation processes and performance opportunities, compositional mentorship and sharings, auditions and interactions with active companies in the US, and additional networking opportunities.
+Designed and produced by Shannon Gillen, Associate Professor of Dance, Michigan Movement Performance Projects (M2P2) operates as a professional company.
+Upending the training model of high costs and short time-frames, this rigorous program provides gifted dancers four weeks of physical practice training, professional creation processes and performance opportunities, compositional mentorship and sharings, auditions and interactions with active companies in the US, and additional networking opportunities.
 Post pandemic, the dance landscape has shifted from singular coastal city hubs to robust companies, institutions and resources for rich and fulfilling careers across the US.
-MMPP champions Midwest talent, supporting artists 18+ seeking to advance the skills and experience necessary to thrive in the dance field, as well as networking opportunities to bring hiring companies into contact with extraordinary dancers each year.
+M2P2 champions Midwest talent, supporting artists 18+ seeking to advance the skills and experience necessary to thrive in the dance field, as well as networking opportunities to bring hiring companies into contact with extraordinary dancers each year.

-In 2025, VIM VIGOR, an internationally renowned dance theater company and in-house company at the University of Michigan led by Shannon Gillen and Jason Cianciulli, will be joined by MARCAT, the artistic home for award-winning Spanish choreographer Mario Bermudez Gil and American co-founder Catherine Coury.
-Together VIM VIGOR and MARCAT will lead, nurture and inspire a select group of exceptional dancers from May 12 through June 27 for the 2025 Michigan Movement Performance Projects.
+In 2026, VIM VIGOR, an internationally renowned dance theater company and in-house company at the University of Michigan led by Shannon Gillen, will be joined by German/American touring dance company FLOCKWORKS, and choreographer Marion Castaillet.
+Together, these companies and choreographers will lead, nurture and inspire a select group of exceptional dancers from May 4 through May 29 for the second year of Michigan Movement Performance Projects.

 Program Faculty